Hala Urania

 Hala Urania is an indoor arena in Olsztyn, Poland.

 The Urania hall was commissioned in July 1978.
 The hall has a large sports hall with a full-size playground for handball, football, basketball, volleyball, floorball, tennis, badminton, indoor football, a small specialist hall for martial arts, corrective gymnastics and a gym.

 At Urania local men's volleyball club Indykpol AZS Olsztyn has played its matches as a hosts.
 A contract for reconstruction was signed in June 2021, after which work began, and was completed at the end of 2023.
 The rebuilt arena officially opened on December 15, 2023.

+Small arena

+The arena also holds a small arena (Mała Arena Urania) which is connected to the main arena.
+The arena's capacity is 1,000.
+It is home to the handball teams KS Szczypiorniak Olsztyn and Warmia Energia Olsztyn.